Amid Roaring Twenties New Orleans, a Brutal Double Murder

 Henry began his sentence at Louisiana State Penitentiary on July 6, 1928.
 He appears to have enjoyed remarkable leeway for a man convicted of two brutal murders.
 In 1934 Henry was made a “trusty” of the prison, meaning he was given responsibility for special assignments and was less heavily guarded than other prisoners.

 In the summer of 1944, on a routine trip to the post office, Henry simply hired a taxi to take him to Hammond, Louisiana.
 From there he caught the Illinois Central Panama Limited en route to Chicago.
 George Provosty, then superintendent of prison camps in Louisiana, seemed unconcerned.
-He predicted Henry would soon return of his own accord, since he had served 16 years of his sentence and had a chance of being pardoned due to temporary insanity (due to his consumption of alcohol) at the time of the killings.
+He predicted Henry would soon return of his own accord, since he had served 16 years of his sentence and had a chance of being pardoned on grounds of temporary insanity (because of his consumption of alcohol) at the time of the killings.

 Henry died of a stroke in 1957 while serving his term at Folsom.
-Memory of his crime survives in part due to the themes this true story shares with a popular French Quarter ghost story.
+Memory of his crime survives in part because of its resemblance to a popular French Quarter ghost story.

 The “Sausage Ghost” of Ursulines Street